iisti/it-admin-tricks/virtualization/gcp/google_cloud_sdk.md

 ## SSH
 * Run to connect SSH in a project.
 There will be a prompt to install Alpha component.
-  * --project and --zone can be omitted if they're set in default configuration.
+  * --project and --zone can be omitted if they're set in default properties.

       gcloud compute ssh --project=PROJECT --zone=VM_Zone vm_name